 - “If I update or deprecate this component, how would that affect my team?”

 - “Am I making the right improvements?”

-How could you answer these questions if you don’t have any visibility around adoption?
-These teams, they were manually writing scripts, doing hacky visualizations just to see how the team is adopting their component libraries.
+How could you answer these questions if you don’t have visibility into production code usage?
+To answer their questions, the teams were manually writing scripts, and doing hacky visualizations.

 Here’s how Omlet works

 Omlet analyzes your production code, parses your components and collects usage data on all components.
 It then provides a dashboard where you’ll find a variety of out-of-the-box charts to help you compile the most common data points that your team would find useful.